-If your medical expenses claim does not meet the documentation requirements described in this section, the VCF reserves the right to deny the claim.
-For the VCF to consider your claim for medical expenses, you must submit the following documents in support of your claim:
+For the VCF to consider your amendment for medical expenses, you must submit the following documents in support of your amendment:

-- A. VCF Medical Expense Worksheet (available under "Forms and Resources" on the VCF website) The worksheet must be completed following the specific instructions provided with the Worksheet; and - B. A Medical Expense Supporting Documentation Packet that verifies: (a) the relationship of each claimed expense to one of your eligible conditions; and (b) the amount of each claimed expense that you have paid out-of-pocket.
+- A. VCF Medical Expense Worksheet (available under "Forms and Resources" on the VCF website); and - B. A Medical Expense Supporting Documentation Packet that verifies: (a) the relationship of each claimed expense to one of your eligible conditions; and (b) the amount of each claimed expense that you have paid out-of-pocket.